duriantaco/neutrix/docs/tutorials/shopping-cart.md

 ### Shop Content

 1. The ShopContent component needs access to products and cart data.
-Again, we use Spyn's useStore to connect to our store:
+Again, we use neutrix's useStore to connect to our store:

 ```
 const products = useStore<ShopState, Product[]>(store => store.get('products'))